Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon and the rest of the Denver Nuggets hit the court versus the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.
+Aaron Gordon be on the court for the Denver Nuggets at 10:00 PM on Friday versus the Phoenix Suns in the 2023 NBA Playoffs.

-With prop bets available for Gordon, let's examine some stats and trends to help you find good wagers.
+Below we will look at Gordon's stats and trends, helping you make good predictions on prop bets.

 Aaron Gordon Prop Bets vs. the Suns